mantidproject/documents/Design/Plotting/plotting_VSI_design.md

 main features of the ParaView Python module that this design builds on.

-Classes that are introduced here:
+Hig level classes to be introduced (not a full list):

-- Pipeline, representing a VSI/ParaView pipeline.
+- **Pipeline**, representing a VSI/ParaView pipeline.
-- Figure, representing a VSI/Paraview window.
+- **Figure**, representing a VSI/Paraview window.
-- View, representing a VSI/ParaView/VTK view, as obtained for example from `paraview.simple.GetRenderView()` or `paraview.servermanager.RenderView()`, which will be wrapped into a class with limited interface for the moment.
+- **View**, representing a VSI/ParaView/VTK view, as obtained for example from `paraview.simple.GetRenderView()` or `paraview.servermanager.RenderView()`, which will be wrapped into a class with limited interface for the moment.
-- Colorbar
+- **Colorbar**

 At the moment, only one VSI window can be open at a time.
-This may change in the future.
+This will change in the near future.

 General points considered in the design: